kr1stine/euromod-web-interface/README.md

 This is a [shiny](https://shiny.rstudio.com/) 1.4.0 application with various components (such as the the input side panel and the results tabs) of the application divided into shiny modules.
-The project is structured in this way (as an R package) to help ease development and also because a contributor was following [engineering-shiny](https://engineering-shiny.org/) at the time.
+The project is structured in this way (as an R package named `rege`) to help ease development and also because a contributor was following [engineering-shiny](https://engineering-shiny.org/) at the time.

 The code-base includes a [ComputedProvider](R/ComputedProvider.R) as a back-end of